lightarrow/lightarrow/README.md

 - 👋 Hi, I’m @lightarrow
 - 👀 I’m interested in Solving Problems
-- 🌱 I’m currently thinking about automation
+- 🌱 I’m currently thinking about model thinking.
-- 📫 How to reach me

 <!---
 lightarrow/lightarrow is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.